-How Long Does It Take to Resolve a Dog Bite Claim?
+Time to Resolve a Dog Bite Claim?

-Dog bite lawyers cannot gaurantee how long it may take to resolve dog bite cases.
+Dog bite lawyers cannot guarantee how long it may take to resolve dog bite cases.
 Dog bite liability, dog bite injuries, facts and home owner’s insurance coverage may play a role in the case.
 Victims may wish to recover more fully before pursuing their court case—and that takes time too. dog bite injuries

 In Texas, dog bite victims can seek compensation in two forms: economic damages and non-economic damages.
 The economic damages are the medical expenses and lost work wages associated with the case.
 The medical costs can be extensive, particularly in severe attacks that cause disfigurement.
 While recovering, some dog bite victims may be unable to attend work.
 The dog owner may be liable for these damages.
 Non-economic damages refer to pain and suffering.
 Dog bites can be incredibly traumatic for victims.
 In Texas, a parent who witnesses a dog biting their child can sue for emotional distress.